Recurrent Equilibrium Networks: Flexible Dynamic Models with Guaranteed Stability and Robustness: Recurrent Equilibrium Networks

-and $\sigma$ is a scalar nonlinearity applied elementwise.
+\RevF{where $A,B_\cdot, C_\cdot, D_\cdot$ are matricies of appropriate dimension, $b_x\in\R^n,b_y\in\R^p,b_v\in\R^q$ are ``bias'' vectors, }and $\sigma$ is a scalar nonlinearity applied elementwise, referred to as an ``activation function''.
 We will show below how to ensure that a unique solution $w_t^*$ to \eqref{eq:implicit} exists and can be computed efficiently.
-The term ``equilibrium'' comes from the fact that any solution of the above implicit equation is also an equilibrium point of the difference equation $w_t^{k+1}=\sigma(Dw_t^k+b_w)$ or the ordinary differential equation $\frac{d}{ds}w_t(s)=-w_t(s)+\sigma(Dw_t(s)+b_w) $, where $b_w=C_1x_t+D_{12}u_t+b_v$ is ``frozen'' for each time-step.

-One interpretation of the REN model is that it represents a two-timescale or singular perturbation model, in which the ``fast'' dynamics in $w$ are assumed to reach equilibrium well within each time-step of the ``slow'' dynamics $x_t\to x_{t+1}$.
+\begin{remark} The term ``equilibrium'' comes from the fact that any solution of the above implicit equation is also an equilibrium point of the difference equation $w_t^{k+1}=\sigma(Dw_t^k+b_w)$ or the ordinary differential equation $\frac{d}{ds}w_t(s)=-w_t(s)+\sigma(Dw_t(s)+b_w) $, where $b_w=C_1x_t+D_{12}u_t+b_v$ is considered ``frozen'' for each $t$.
+One interpretation of the REN model is that it represents a two-timescale or singular perturbation model, in which the ``fast'' dynamics in $w$ are assumed to reach the equilibrium \eqref{eq:implicit} well within each time-step of the ``slow'' dynamics in $x$ \eqref{eq:ren-state}. \end{remark}

-RENs can be conveniently represented as a feedback interconnection of a linear system $G$ and a static, memoryless nonlinear operator $\sigma$, as depicted in Fig. \ref{fig:feedback}:
+It will be convenient to represent the REN model as a feedback interconnection of a linear system $G$ and a memoryless nonlinear operator $\sigma$, as depicted in Fig. \ref{fig:feedback}: